Xponential Fitness Inc. (XPOF) vs. Its Peers: A Comparison - News Heater

 Many brokerage firms have already submitted their reports for XPOF stocks, with Lake Street repeating the rating for XPOF by listing it as a “Buy.”
 The predicted price for XPOF in the upcoming period, according to Lake Street is $38 based on the research report published on April 10, 2023 of the current year 2023.

-Volatility was left at 5.41%, however, over the last 30 days, the volatility rate increased by 8.38%, as shares sank -4.17% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -24.05% lower at present.
+Volatility was left at 5.68%, however, over the last 30 days, the volatility rate increased by 9.65%, as shares sank -5.92% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +22.39% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at XPOF starting from Junk Ryan, who sale 585 shares at the price of $21.49 back on Aug 23.
-After this action, Junk Ryan now owns 10,456 shares of Xponential Fitness Inc., valued at $12,571 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at XPOF starting from GRAYSON CHELSEA A, who purchase 1,000 shares at the price of $19.45 back on Sep 06.
+After this action, GRAYSON CHELSEA A now owns 12,886 shares of Xponential Fitness Inc., valued at $19,450 using the latest closing price.

-Hagopian Andrew, the Chief Legal Officer of Xponential Fitness Inc., purchase 4,200 shares at $23.15 during a trade that took place back on Aug 16, which means that Hagopian Andrew is holding 8,800 shares at $97,230 based on the most recent closing price.
+Junk Ryan, the Chief Operating Officer of Xponential Fitness Inc., sale 585 shares at $21.49 during a trade that took place back on Aug 23, which means that Junk Ryan is holding 10,456 shares at $12,571 based on the most recent closing price.

 Stock Fundamentals for XPOF